-A partner, or 'spouse', visa is a settlement visa that allows you to live in the UK for up to 33 months with your British partner.
-It is the first steps towards settlement (indefinite leave to remain) and eventually, British Citizenship.
+A partner or spouse visa allows you to live in the UK for up to 33 months with your British partner.
+It is the first step towards settlement (indefinite leave to remain) and eventually, British Citizenship.

 In order to apply, you must be: